 Custom domains are the most visible aspect of the internet, yet how domains work is a bit complicated.
-Below are instructions for attaching a domain to your nation.
+In this HOWTO, you'll find instructions for attaching a domain to your nation.

 If you want to send authenticated email from NationBuilder without connecting your domain to a website, follow the DNS hosted elsewhere instructions.
 You will need to attach the domain to your nation to create the mail records needed for authentication.

 Note: When connecting/removing a custom domain, it can take a couple of days to add the SSL certification.
 You will be notified by email when the process of activating the SSL certification has completed.
 If you need to remove and re-add a domain that has already had an SSL certificate activated for it, please contact firstname.lastname@example.org for assistance.

 Connecting a domain with NationBuilder hosting your DNS

 This is the most common way to connect a domain.
 NationBuilder will be responsible for telling the internet where your website is and where to send your email.
 You'll still have to pay for domain registration through your domain registrar, but we'll handle the other aspects of domain administration.
 Having us host your DNS records means you'll never have to worry about whether people who type in example.com rather than www.example.com arrive at your website.